sokenny/cabify/README.md

 Discounts received from `getDiscounts` api call implement the following interface:

 ```typescript
 {
     type: "2-for-1" | "bulk";
     code: string;
     shouldBuy?: number;
     shouldDiscount?: number;
 }
 ```

 The `shouldBuy` and `shouldDiscount` parameters are only mandatory for `type:"bulk"` discounts.

-On every update of cart items, a validation is run to return the potential applied discounts.
-(See `getDiscountsApplied()` method of class `Checkout`).
-We get back an array of objects ready to be printed in the UI.
+On every update of cart items, a validation is run to return the potential applied discounts (see `getDiscountsApplied()` method of class `Checkout`).
+We then get back an array of objects ready to be printed in the UI.
 Each object represents a row under _Order Summary -> Discounts_

 ```typescript
 {